 Using cocaine for long periods of time can have detrimental effects on your brain's ability to process information and make decisions.
 Cocaine abusers often lose some of their capability to remember or memorize simple things.
 Studies have shown that there are direct correlations between constant cocaine abuse and a person's ability to remember things and make good choices.
-As the premier drug rehab Columbus OH treatment center, we have seen how cocaine abuse can ruin lives.
+As the premier drug rehab Charlotte NC treatment center, we have seen how cocaine abuse can ruin lives.
 Did you know that chronic cocaine abuse is directly related to abnormalities in the parts of the brain responsible for decision-making?
 Some researchers believe that these brain problems might explain why many cocaine addicts relapse even after a decent period of sobriety.

 Dr. Robert Hester of Trinity College in Dublin, Ireland, and Dr. Hugh Garavan of Trinity College and the Medical College of Wisconsin in Milwaukee paired together to conduct a study based on this theory.